 #3 Classification by No. of Strokes per Cycle

 According to the number of strokes per cycle, automobile engines are classified as

 - Two-stroke engine.

-The four-stroke completes a cycle of operations during the four-piston strokes, namely suction, compression, power and exhaust.
+The four-stroke completes a cycle of operations during the four-piston strokes, namely suction, compression, power, and exhaust.
 These four strokes require two revolutions of the crankshaft.
-Thus, during every two revolutions of the crankshaft, there is only one power stroke of the piston.
+Thus, during every two crankshaft revolutions, there is only one power stroke of the piston.

-In the two-stroke engine, the intake and compression strokes, and the power and exhaust strokes are in a sense combined.
+In the two-stroke engine, the intake and compression strokes, and the power and exhaust strokes are, in a sense, combined.
 Two-stroke engines are used in motorcycles, Scooters.
-Four-stroke engines are used in cars, trucks, buses.
+Four-stroke engines are used in cars, trucks, and buses.

-According to the type of ignition used, modern automobile engines are classified mainly in two groups:
+According to the type of ignition used, modern automobile engines are classified mainly into two groups: